GabeGiancarlo/EchoChamber/README.md

 - Ethics: all data are public; we will not attempt to deanonymize editors beyond publicly visible usernames; the project will follow Wikimedia terms of use and community norms.

  ### Measuring Bias
-  - Word choice bias: using an LLM to define a word as being subjective, exaggerated, or not to create a percentage/proportion
+  - Word choice bias: using an LLM to define a word as being subjective, exaggerated, or not.
+Take the total proportion or percentage of bias words in a paragraph to get the word bias percentage.
     - Examples: “The radical activists…” vs. “The dedicated activists…
   - Omission bias: Leaving out key context that changes how readers perceive events.
-This one might be hard for wikipedia
+This one might be hard for wikipedia.
+Also since LLMs are trained on wikipedia, it might be a cyclic feedback loop.
-  - Framing bias: The only way to measure framing is really through an LLM that can intrepret context
+  - Framing bias: The only way to measure framing is really through an LLM that can intrepret context.
+Does there exist others ways of framing a sentence, and how does the current frame compare to others in terms of bias percentage above?
     - Example: “Tax relief” implies taxes are harmful; “tax contribution” implies civic duty.

 ---